 Tammy Nelson, PhD, licensed relationship therapist, board-certified sexologist and author of The New Monogamy and Getting the Sex You Want, also believes that while each couple's situation is different, it's most important to learn how to communicate when you have a conflict, rather than focus on the time frame.

 "Many couples wait until they are ready to have children, or ready to buy a home before they marry," Nelson says.
 "There is no 'normal.'
-Partners may have an implicit expectation of the length of an engagement, based on their family, their culture and their community.
+Partners may have an implicit expectation of the length of an engagement that is based on their family, their culture and their community.
 Sometimes this is different for each partner, and if it is not significantly discussed in a very explicit way, it can lead to misunderstandings."

-"There is no magic time frame when a couple should date before the engagement, but the rule for any happy and successful marriage is to realize this—all couples go through a 'romantic love' phase.
+Dr. Nelson explains, "There is no magic time frame when a couple should date before the engagement, but the rule for any happy and successful marriage is to realize this—all couples go through a 'romantic love' phase.
 This lasts anywhere from 2 days to 26 months, and then the couple will enter into the power struggle or the conflict phase of their relationship.
 This is natural and probably will last the rest of your marriage, or forever (the bad news).
 The good news—with conscious communication and planning, a successful marriage means that conflict is inevitable (it has absolutely no reflection on whether or not you are in a marriage that will last), but how you repair your conflict is much more important.
 Whether you are engaged, living together or married, work on healing your conflicts, create healthy communication and your relationship will last for the rest of your life together."

 Not sure where to begin with your wedding planning?
 Take our Style Quiz and we'll pull together a custom wedding vision and vendors to match, just for you.
 After that, create a free, personalized wedding website to keep your guests informed (and excited!) about your plans, and a time-saving Guest List Manager to organize your attendees.
 Even better?
 You can sync your Guest List Manager and wedding website to update everything at once.